Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Sub-titles - Name of company, position title, languages/tools used, location (optional).
 This can be two lines.

+    * Position title does not necessarily need to match what the company gave you.
+You can use them to show what you did (e.g. "Android Developer" over "Software Developer").
+Do note that using "Engineer" is illegal; replace it with "Engineering".

 * Dates - Include the start and end date ("present" if it is ongoing when you submit your r&eacute;sum&eacute;).
 I put the dates on the right margin.
-The format I use is "Abbreviated month year - Abbreviated month year" e.g. "Jan.
+The format I use is "Abbreviated month year - Abbreviated month year" (e.g. "Jan.
 2005 - Dec.
-2008".
+2008").

     * There are multiple ways of abbreviating the months: Jun. vs June, Jul. vs July, Sep. vs Sept.
 Just keep it consistent throughout (e.g. if September is abbreviated to "Sept." then abbreviate all instances in the same manner).